MattRice12/CS-concepts/modules/require-load-include-extend.md

 # Modules Part II: How to Use Modules

 Introduction:
 In Part I, I discussed what a module is and how it differs from a class.
 In this part, I discuss how to use modules.
-More specifically, I will begin by briefly discussing namespacing and mixins and then go on to discuss how `require` and `load` methods are used to make a module accessible in a file, and how `include` and `extend` are used to make the methods in a module accessible to a class.
+More specifically, I begin by briefly discussing namespacing and mixins and then go on to discuss how `require` and `load` methods are used to make a module accessible in a file, and how `include` and `extend` are used to make the methods in a module accessible to a class.

 ## How to use modules
   Ruby Docs gives us a hint on how to use modules when explaining the benefits of modules:
     1. Modules provide a namespace and prevent name clashes.
     2. Modules implement the mixin facility.

   Module namespacing means that you can name methods in the module however you want without having to consider method names in other modules/methods which might interact with this module.
-This is achieved by prefixing the method with the module name--e.g., Module.method, or Math.sqrt(x).
+This is achieved by prefixing the method with the module name--e.g., `Module.method`, or `Math.sqrt(x)`.
 These are called 'module methods' and may be called without creating an encapsulating object.
 Because of the module prefix, I can have two modules or classes with the same method name (e.g, Mod1.cos and Mod2.cos) without either method interfering with the other.

   Creating module methods is a two step process:
     1. In the module, define the method as: